peterwilli/Thingy/README.md

 ## Setting up the bot

 - Create a Discord application on their [developer portal](https://discord.com/developers/applications/me)
 - Make a discord bot by clicking on the Bot menu, and click "Add Bot".
-Name it as you like.
+Name it as you like
 - Click "Reset Token" to reveal the bot token.
-Make note of this token, you need it in the next step.
+Make note of this token, you need it in the next step
-- In the config.yml, change the bot name and token to your bot token.
+- In the config.yml, change the bot name and token to your bot token
-- Assuming you run the Jina Flow server as well as the Discord bot on the same machine, you don't need to do anything.
+- Assuming you run the Jina Flow server as well as the Discord bot on the same machine, you don't need to do anything
     - If your Jina server is remote, you have to change `host` and `port` under `grpcServer`
     - If you run on JCLoud, make sure to set `port` to `443` and `plainText` to `false`!
-- Save the config.
+- Save the config
 - Go to the OAuth2 menu, and click the URL Generator submenu.
-Check off the Bot checkbox.
+Check off the Bot checkbox
 - In bot permissions, you only need the following:
     ![Bot permissions checkboxes](./extras/bot_perms.png)
-- After you have done this, you can copy the link and invite the bot into your server.
+- After you have done this, you can copy the link and invite the bot into your server
   - The first time, the bot may be triggering a timeout error, this is because it has to download all the model files.
-After it's done, it'll run properly.
+After it's done, it'll run properly
 - You can now resume the previous steps (wherever you were forwarded from)

 ### How to enable the Share feature (optional)

 - [Make sure Discord is in developer mode](https://www.howtogeek.com/714348/how-to-enable-or-disable-developer-mode-on-discord)
 - Make a channel, any place you like (bot needs to be able to post to it, so make sure has write permissions there).
 Name it something like `gallery`
-- Right-click on the channel and click "Copy ID".
+- Right-click on the channel and click "Copy ID"
 - Paste the channel ID in `shareChannelID` in the bot's `config.yml`.
 Restart bot if its running!
 - Now you and your members can use `/share` for showcasing your fine art!